 Momservations author, Kelli Wheeler

 Kelli Wheeler is an award-winning family columnist whose humorous and poignant takes on parenting have been published for over 15 years.
-She is the author of the humorous gift book MOMSERVATIONS®: THE FINE PRINT OF PARENTING and upcoming greatest hits book, DON’T FORGET YOUR LUNCH: Diapers to Diploma Parenting Wisdom.
+She is the author of her recently released greatest hits book, DON’T FORGET YOUR LUNCH: Diapers to Diploma Parenting Wisdom and the humorous gift book MOMSERVATIONS®: THE FINE PRINT OF PARENTING.
 She is also an accomplished freelance writer whose clients include former California First Lady Maria Shriver, Sacramento Parent, Bay Area Parent, Gannett News, and CBS Local.
 She was most recently published in THE WAY OF GRATITUDE: Readings for a Joyful Life along with writings from Mary Oliver, J.K.
 Rowling, Jack Kornfield and Anne Lamott.
-Currently teaching a memoir writing class that has already produced five published authors, she also offers editing services for writers and students.
+Currently teaching a memoir writing class that has already produced six published authors, she also offers editing services for writers and students.
 With her two children now both in college, her Momservations® blog will take readers beyond the Diapers to Diploma years into navigating the Empty Nesting Chapter.
 Kelli lives in Sacramento, California with her husband a fuzzy baby still at home.

-Now that we got required humblebrag out of the way ^^, let’s dig deeper:
+Now that we have the required humblebrag out of the way ^^, let’s dig deeper:

 What drives me?
 What am I passionate about?
 (Besides holiday decorating, coming up with exact change, and brownie batter.)